codefori/vscode-ibmi/docs/README.md

 ### Browse/Edit source members

-1. Connect to your system
+1. Connect to your system.
-2. Find the MEMBER BROWSER and click on it to expand it.
+2. Find the OBJECT BROWSER and click **+ Create new filter**.
+3. Complete the new filter dialog, following the descriptive text, ensuring:

-3. Hover over it and click the + icon.
-A window will appear to add the path to a source physical file you'd like to browse or edit.
+   a.
+That **Object** is the source physical file you want to edit.

-4. Key the path in `LIB/FILE` format and hit enter.
-5. The library will show up in the MEMBER BROWSER.
-Click on it and the source file will display.
+   b.
+That  **Object type filter** is set to *SRCPF.

+4. Save settings
-6. Click on the source file to display the list of members.
+5. Click on the filter to expand the members in the source file.
-7. Click on a member to open it.
+6. Click on a member to open it.

  **Note:** There is no member locking and the extension defaults to not retaining source dates.

 ### How do I compile my source code?